 Background checks are done for all personnel given a Trusted role at the CA and for all other personnel when employed by Pointsharp.
-The demand for background checks applies whether a Trusted role is appointed to a Pointsharp employee, consultant, or personnel of a subcontractor.
+The demand for background checks applies whether a Trusted role is appointed to a Pointsharp employee, a consultant, personnel of a subcontractor, or personnel at an RA organization.
 Background checks include but are not limited to

 - identity control at a physical meeting,

 - control of current and previous employments,

 - suitability assessment for the position,

-- · completed relevant training,
+- completed relevant training,

 - · controls of financial status, and

 - review of criminal records.